Bank property owners fare better than shareholders

 "As a prime real estate investor, even if your tenant goes bust and disappears you've still got an asset that has got value and which can be re-let, which is the difference with if you were a shareholder, as your entire stake would be extinguished," said CBRE's chief economist, EMEA region, Peter Damesick.

-He cited the collapse of Lehman Brothers where shareholders lost their entire investment while the owner of its London headquarters, Canary Wharf Group, received rent from the administrators before selling the site to JP Morgan for 495 million pounds in December 2010.
+He cited the collapse of Lehman Brothers where shareholders lost their entire investment while the owner of its London headquarters, Canary Wharf Group SBDE.L, received rent from the administrators before selling the site to JP Morgan (JPM.N) for 495 million pounds in December 2010.

 The stronger performance of office property compared with bank shares will continue for as long as the banking sector takes to resolve problems that have included profligate real estate lending in the run-up to the financial crisis, Damesick added.